mpolacek/lists/1001-albums.md

 - [ ] 343.
 Patti Smith - Horses (1975)
 - [ ] 344.
 Pink Floyd Wish You Were
 - [ ] 345.
 Queen - A Night at the Opera
 - [ ] 346.
-Willie Nelson- Red Headed Stranger
+Willie Nelson - Red Headed Stranger
 - [ ] 347.
 Earth, Wind & Fire - That's the Way of the World
 - [ ] 348.
 Curtis Mayfield - There's No Place Like America Today
 - [ ] 349.
-Tom Petty and the Heartbreakers-Tom Petty and the Heartbreakers
+Tom Petty and the Heartbreakers - Tom Petty and the Heartbreakers
 - [ ] 350.
 The Modern Lovers - The Modern Lovers
 - [ ] 351.
 Station to Station (David Bowie, 1976)
 - [ ] 352.
 Joni Mitchell • Hejira